getappmap/vscode-appland/doc/TUTORIAL-JAVA-PETCLINIC.md

 ## Interact with the AppMap diagrams

 1. Hide the file explorer by clicking on its icon in the left hand icon bar.

+1. Right-click on the packages in the AppMap and expand them to see individual classes.

+1. Click on the `Pet` class (or any other class) and click on the `View source` button in the nav bar to open its source file.

 2. Explore the `Dependency map`.
 Click on any component and edge in the map, expand/collapse packages and HTTP endpoints, investigate their details in the left hand navigation bar